The Rose Society UK Constitution and Rules

 Membership shall be open to individuals and partners.
 Rose and Horticultural Societies or Groups, both nationally and internationally, who have an interest in the objectives of the Society may apply for affiliated membership.
 Members shall be contacted regularly via email and the website member’s area.
 Postal Membership (at an addition rate) will be available to those who have no email facility these members will be contacted by surface mail under the terms of their membership.
 Postal Membership is not available to non-UK residents.

 All members shall pay an annual subscription at a rate to be decided by the Committee and approved at the Annual General Meeting each year.

 Subscriptions will be due on the anniversary of the joining date.

-A president, recommended by the committee, shall be elected each year at the Annual General Meeting in recognition of service to the Society.
+A President, recommended by the committee, shall be elected every three years at an Annual General Meeting.

 Patrons may be nominated by the executive committee for services to the Society and approved at the Annual General meeting

 The policy and general management of the Society shall be vested in a management Committee elected annually at the Annual General Meeting which shall consist of the following officers (who will make up the Standing Committee)